Jayshua/Just-the-Gauge/readme.md

 `from` and `to` are both normalized values from 0 to 1.
 In this case, our guage will start at `0%` and animate to `70%`.

-There are alot of options avalible, just take a look!
+There are allot of options available, just take a look!

 ## Methods
 Guage only has three methods: `freeze`, `thaw`, and `setValue`. `Freeze` stops the animation, `thaw` starts it again, and `setValue` lets you, as you might expect, set the value.
 It accepts a single argument - a normalized value between 0 and 1.
 See the `to` option below.